Installation

 Default mapping configuration

-This is the default mapping configuration for this integration:
+This is the complete default mapping for the GitHub Ocean integration.

 repositoryType: "all"